maxpert/drep/README.md

 # drep is dynamic regular expression print

-drep is a hot-reloadable regex filter for your piped input.
-This allows you filter stream of logs lines while changing regex filters on the fly.
+drep is a auto reloaded regex from file to filter your piped input lines.
+This allows you filter stream of logs/lines while changing regex filters on the fly.
 Here is an example usage:

 ```bash
 tail -f /var/log/nginx/error | drep -f /etc/drep/filters.regex